What is an allergy?

 - RAST has now largely been replaced by fluoroenzyme assays (eg, the ImmunoCAP assay), which are more sensitive at detecting allergen-specific IgE.

 - Skin prick testing is widely used to test for type I hypersensitivity reaction.
-A small quantity of common allergens or patient-specific allergens are inoculated directly under the skin.
+A small number of common allergens or patient-specific allergens are inoculated directly under the skin.
 The skin reaction is then compared against a control area to see if a positive (ie, allergic) reaction occurs.
 Prick testing should not be used to test for an allergen that has caused anaphylaxis or when severe pre-existing skin disease would obscure the result.

 Treatment of type I hypersensitivity reactions